 Home inspection contingency

-For the home inspection contingency, some homebuyers do a pre-inspection in advance of making an offer.
-With a pre-inspection, if it does not show any major problems with the condo, that gives the homebuyer the comfort level to waive the home inspection contingency in the sales contract.
+Some homebuyers do a pre-inspection in advance of making an offer.
+They hope it does not show any major problems with the condo.
+That gives the homebuyer the comfort level to waive the home inspection contingency in the sales contract.

-Some homebuyers will forgo a home inspection or a pre-inspection altogether without even doing a pre-inspection.
+Some homebuyers will forgo a home inspection or a pre-inspection altogether.
 Maybe there is not sufficient time for a pre-inspection prior to making an offer.
-And I have talked to homebuyers who think that there is less that can go wrong on a condo versus a detached home, so they are comfortable waiving a home inspection contingency.
+And I have talked to homebuyers who think that there is less that can go wrong on a condo versus a detached home.
+So they are comfortable waiving a home inspection contingency.
 And there are some homebuyers that want a condo so much that they are willing to forgo a home inspection and simply take the risk of anything that may need to be repaired.

-Waving an appraisal contingency is a tricky proposition, as you really need to have sufficient cash reserves to cover any potential shortage between a low appraisal and the contract price.
+Waving an appraisal contingency is a tricky proposition.
+You really need to have sufficient cash reserves to cover any potential shortage between a low appraisal and the contract price.
 Without an appraisal contingency, the buyer is responsible to make up the difference between a low appraisal and the sales contract price.

 I have had mortgage borrowers who don’t have tons of cash, in fact, most of their cash is gift money.
 That means in case of a low appraisal that they would have to ask if their gift givers would kick in extra cash, if needed.